mike-modoru/twitter-large-images/README.md

 of images.

 Note: this extension does not scale the images, but gets larger originals if they exist.
-It will do nothing in cases where Twitter already gives your the larger size (usually when you read someone else's account).
+It will do nothing if Twitter is already giving you the larger size (usually when you read someone else's account).
+Remember to zoom in on large images to see their full size.

 #### Usage
 The extension runs automatically.
 You can toggle it on and off by clicking its icon at the